Saunved/mint-css/README.md

 Flavors contain partials (css code for different UI elements) and **share javascript components that add functionality to that css.**

 You can create your own flavors.
-You can even copy and modify some partials from the existing flavors if you wish to.
-To start creating flavors quickly, you can create a copy of the existing ```blueprint``` flavor, and modify it however you wish to.
+You can even copy and modify some partials from the existing flavors.
+To start creating flavors quickly, you can create a copy of any of the existing flavors and modify it however you wish to.
 You can refer to the ```default``` flavor to get an idea of the implementation.

 A list of class names that you should ideally retain for consistency is provided in this file: [docs/class-list.md](./docs/class-list.md).